Bunq

 Bunq allows for easy money moving between accounts including sub-accounts with features like “top off” and “automatic paycheck sorter” which will divvy up your paycheck according to your needs

-A significant majority of consumers (77 percent) prefer to manage their bank accounts through a mobile app
+77% of consumers prefer to manage their bank accounts through a mobile app

 Additionally, 83 percent of customers say digital innovations in banking are making banking services more easily accessible.